MaxBernede/transcendence/infos.md

 # fix
-when going to another person profile, after we need to reload our infos access to the other person 2fa
+when going to another person profile, after we need to reload our infos with /me me is refused when going to edit after someone profile